RezuwanHassan262/RezuwanHassan262/README.md

 I completed my B.Sc. in Electrical and Electronic Engineering from BRAC University and M.Sc. in Computer Science and Engineering majoring in Artificial Intelligence from the same institution. <br>
 I'm passionate about AI and eager to make meaningful contributions to all the domains of the field through my efforts. <br>
-Growing up, I was always intrigued by languages, especially by my mother tongue Bengali.
-I have always found it to be convoluted grammatically and yet so exquisite in practice, especially in the old piece of literature and song lyrics.
-On top of that, So beautiful to hear the ears.
+Growing up, I was always intrigued by different languages, especially my mother tongue Bengali.
+I have always found it to be grammatically convoluted and yet so exquisite in practice, especially in the classical literature and song lyrics.
+On top of that, So beautiful to hear in the ears.
 Which eventually led me to pick Natural Language Processing (NLP) as my working domain.
-Apart from NLP, I also have an interest in Computational Cognitive Science, Human-Computer Interaction, Computer Vision, Federated Learning, Meta-Learning, and Reinforcement learning.
+Apart from NLP, I also have an interest in other AI domains such as Computational Cognitive Science, Human-Computer Interaction, Federated Learning, Meta-Learning, Reinforcement learning, Healthcare/Medical AI, and Computer Vision.
 <br>
 <br>
 In my leisure, I pursue my hobbies.
-I am really into music and I play the Bass guitar, I also love to take photographs, I also love sketching, writing, reading books and watching movies.
+I am really into music and I play the bass guitar, I also love to take photographs, I also love sketching, writing, reading books and watching movies.